 The iGEM (international Genetically Engineered Machine) program is the premier student competition in synthetic biology.
 The CU team has included undergraduate students from both Arts & Sciences and Engineering.
 They learn to use molecular biology techniques to create biological systems that help solve real world problems.
 Research on their project is performed over the summer and fall.
-CU Boulder’s team is currently engineering biological systems to control drug delivery.
-Past iGEM teams around the world have even formed biotech startups based on their work.
+The team is currently engineering a biological system to synthesize the chemotherapeutic Taxol that is inefficiently extracted from the Pacific yew tree.

-In the fall, CU Boulder’s iGEM team will present their project at the Jamboree in Boston and compete against teams from other top universities around the world.
+In the fall of 2022, CU Boulder’s iGEM team will present their project at the international jamboree in Europe and compete against teams from other top universities around the world.
 Last year’s competition had 300 teams and more than 4,000 participants.

 We need your support to show the world how science and engineering students at the University of Colorado are improving our world.
 The team is seeking donations and sponsorships to assist with project and travel costs.
 CU iGEM donations or contact Dr. Brian DeDecker with sponsorship inquires.